s3942372/CCS_Blog/posts/week_9_homework.md

 - Used by people who struggle to take care of themselves??
 - Buddy won't eat until you do/reminds you to eat.

+Idea 2.2:
+- Interview simulation?
+- We all trying to get jobs
+- We all failing to get jobs
+- We cry

+sleeeeeeeeeeeeeeeeeeeeeeepyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy